neuaiskunkworks/Research-2020/README.md

 # Research-2020
 #### Current Research under AI Skunkworks are defined and explained in the above PDFs.
-Kindly refer the same and feel free to connect with the respctive coordinators mentioned in the document.
+Kindly refer the same and feel free to connect with the respective coordinators mentioned in the document.

 - [Causal Inference.pdf](https://github.com/neuaiskunkworks/Research-2020/blob/master/Causal%20Inference.pdf)